 Tuesday, September 30, 2025

-As is tradition, the reception begins at 6:30 p.m. and the program begins promptly at 7:00 p.m.
+As is tradition, the reception began at 6:30 p.m. and the program began promptly at 7:00 p.m.
 Membership is available for an annual membership fee.
 Non-member attendance costs $10.
 Corporate and individual sponsorships are welcome.

 About this program: